-Weight is important.
-Experienced ski tourists will often forego some measure of downhill performance in favor of light, short and relatively narrow skis that require less of an energy expenditure while skinning and climbing.
+Light weight is foremost among these.
+Experienced ski tourists often forego some downhill performance in favor of light, short and relatively narrow skis that require less of an energy expenditure while skinning and climbing.
 Even resiliant twenty-somethings who can run a sub-3:00 marathon should pay heed, and usually do - it's often the super-fit crowd leading the way with the light-is-right gear, making it even harder for the rest of us to keep up with them.
 Lighter isn't always better, however.
 As skis become lighter, they invariably lose power and stability, making variable snow, crust, and higher speeds a challenge - or at least less comfortable.
 The ideal combination of weight and performance is a tricky choice, and varies according to the skier and the conditions.

-Manufacturers reduce ski weight by using low profile designs, omitting layers of fiberglass and Titanal (an aluminum alloy used to dampen vibration), using lighter wood cores of Paulownia instead of the traditional ash and poplar, and increasing the use of carbon fiber in place of fiberglass.
+Manufacturers reduce ski weight by using low profile designs, omitting layers of fiberglass and Titanal (an aluminum alloy used to dampen vibration), using lighter wood cores of Paulownia or Karuba wood instead of the traditional ash and poplar, and increasing the use of carbon fiber in place of fiberglass.
 Many companies build touring skis in the same molds as popular alpine skis using these lighter constructions, but touring specific designs are becoming more and more common.

 Width is also a factor, and a ski's ability to excel in conditions seldom found in lift-served skiing, such breakable crusts, re-frozen avalanche debris, and moisture saturated mank can mean the difference between having the time of your life and being totally miserable or seriously injured.
 Often there is a fine line between choosing a ski that is wide enough to comfortably handle all the conditions you expect to encounter in the backcountry and light enough to tour on all day.
 Figuring out what you can get away with in terms of width requires finding a balance between float and weight, and even very experienced ski tourers are constantly trying to figure out the right combination.
 For general ski touring, most people settle on a width between 95 mm and 105 mm, which is a good place to start if you are putting together your first touring setup.
 Expect such a ski to weigh somewhere between 1200 and 1600 grams per side.

 If a few more millimeters underfoot means the difference between enjoying that deep snow or floundering, touring skis with a wider platform and waists of 106mm to 112mm can be a good choice.
 Weights will typically be higher, in the 1400 to 1800 gram range, and drag while skinning in deep snow greater, but the extra surface area will make deep snow easier and more fun.